 - Medication side effects – including antihistamines, decongestants, and birth control.

 - Work environment – if your work environment is dry or dusty, or requires you to stare at a computer screen for prolonged periods.

 - Contact lens usage

-They say up to 48% of adults regularly experience dry eye symptoms, and for many something as simple as OTC drops may suffice.
-However, Dry Eye Syndrome is a chronic condition whose symptoms only worsen over time, but with proper diagnosis and treatment can be managed and even improved.
-Depending on the actual cause, treatment options for Dry Eye Syndrome include:
+Up to 48 percent of adults regularly experience dry eye symptoms, and for many, something as simple as OTC drops may suffice.
+You should know that dry eye syndrome is a chronic condition with symptoms that only worsen over time, but with proper diagnosis and treatment, it can be managed and even improved.
+Depending on the actual cause, treatment options for dry eye syndrome include:

 - OTC drops, such as Visine or Refresh Artificial Tears

 - Punctal plugs that block the eyes’ drainage system

 - Intense pulsed light (photofacial) treatment

 - LipiFlow® dry eye treatment – for long-lasting treatment of meibomian gland dysfunction

 - BlephEx dry eye treatment — for treatment of dry eyes and blepharitis